husky-misc/code-challenge/README.md

 Congratulations, you're almost there!

-You received this repository because we liked your profile and decided to move forward to the tecnhical step of our hiring process.
+You received this repository because we liked your profile and decided to move forward to the technical step of our hiring process.

 Talk is cheap that is why we would like to see some code before a conversation.
 After you submit a Pull Request, our team will perform a code review and schedule a call with you.